Mucositis (Mouth Sores) & Oral Care Tip Sheet

 - Weight loss of 5 pounds or more since the mouth sores began.

-If you have any questions about mouth sores, or need additional information and direction, ask your doctor or nurse.
+If you have any questions about mouth sores, or need additional information and direction, ask your provider.